rerdavies/pipedal/docs/Debugging.md

 followed by `sudo sysctl -p`.
 Note that VS Code and the React framework both need this change.

-By default, the React app will attempt to contact the pipedal server on ws:*:8080 -- the address on which the debug version of systemctld listens on.
+By default, the React app will attempt to contact the pipedald server on ws:*:8080 -- the address on which the debug version of pipedald listens on.
 This can be reconfigured in the file react/src/public/var/config.json if desired.
 If you connect to the the pipedald server port, pipedald intercepts requests for this file and points the react app at itself, so the file has no effect when running in production.

-The React app will display the message "Error: Failed to connect to the server", until you start the pipedal websocket server in the VSCode debugger.
-It's quite reasonable to point the react debug app at a production instance of the pipedal server instead.
+The React app will display the message "Error: Failed to connect to the server", until you start the pipedald websocket server in the VSCode debugger.
+It's quite reasonable to point the react debug app at a production instance of the pipedald server instead.

     react/public/var/config.json:
     {